Bharato0/Fake_News_Detection/README.md

 - This project aims to develop a method for detecting the news stories using machine learning.
 - The main goal of this project is to identify and predict whether a given news article is a fake news or not.
-- We gathered our data, preprocessed the text, and translated our articles into supervised model features.
+- I gathered data, preprocessed the text, and translated our articles into supervised model features.
 ###### Delimitations: My project does not guarantee 100% accuracy.

 ### Work Flow of Project